-Grandmother's fried pies inspired these individual tarts, filled with summer berries and peaches.
+Grandmother's fried pies inspired these individual tarts, brimming with fresh, in-season summer berries.
 You can assemble this 30 minutes before you bake it; keep chilled.
 You can also make one large tart and, in a pinch, use store-bought pastry.

 1. Combine first 3 ingredients in a large bowl.
 Mix in 1 cup cold butter with a pastry blender or two forks until mixture resembles coarse meal.
 Whisk together egg yolk and 3 tablespoons milk; pour into flour mixture, stirring just until dough starts to form a ball.
 Press together with lightly floured hands, and form into a flat round.
 Cover with plastic wrap; place in refrigerator at least 1 hour or overnight.

 2. Preheat oven to 375°.